whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 ## Motivations
 - Playing with HuggingFace (HF) models on a local machine is fine, but how to serve this model perhaps privately within a studio or company setting?
 Try this, I set about deploying this within an Azure test account.
 - the HF model I needed was FLUX.1-dev NF4, but that is not available in the Azure ML Model Catalog, which would have been very convenient.
 So I had to find some way to load that model from HF.
-- I wanted to explore Azure ML usage both from scripted and Portal UX approaches, so you will see a mix of Python and Azure ML Studio in the steps below.
-There's no reason it couldn't be completely one or the other.
+- I wanted to script everything, but as you'll see I had to default to the Azure ML Portal for deployment.
+I will continue troubleshooting the scripted approach.
-- I wanted to get up and running asap and my python (among others) ain't too hot, so I used Copilot.
+- I wanted to get up and running asap and my python (among other things) ain't too hot, so I used Copilot.
 A lot.

 ## Overview

-1. Set up Azure ML, upload and register as a model in Azure ML
+1. Set up Azure ML
 2. Set up FLUX.1-Dev NF4 ("Flux NF4" for short) for upload to Azure ML
 3. Create Azure ML Environment
 4. Write scoring script
 5. Create Endpoint and Deployment
-6. Test and profit
+6. Test

 ## 1. Set up Azure ML